Fearless Girl: Awards

-Reproductions
+Versions

+Visbal created Fearless Girl using the lost-wax casting process, which creates a mold for molten bronze that artists traditionally reuse to cast additional versions of an original design.
+In late 2017, State Street learned that another casting of Fearless Girl had been sold to a German company and raised concerns with Visbal that the sale or unveiling might violate one or more provisions of their contract.
+Those conversations led Visbal to delay the unveiling of the sculpture.
+Ultimately, that version of the sculpture was never placed and there was no unveiling.

-A reproduction of the sculpture was unveiled outside the Grand Hotel in the Norwegian city of Oslo on March 8, 2018, as a permanent addition.
+Another casting of the sculpture was unveiled outside the Grand Hotel in the Norwegian city of Oslo on March 8, 2018, as a permanent addition.
 It faces the Norwegian parliament Stortinget.

 Reports indicate another reproduction being installed in Johannesburg, South Africa in 2018, later moved to Cape Town.
 This is not a replica of Fearless Girl, but instead a piece inspired by Visbal's work called Fearless Thinker, created by local artist Marieke Prinsloo-Rowe.

-A reproduction was revealed by Kristen Visbal at Federation Square in Melbourne, Australia, before Women's Day at March 8, 2019.
-It is planned to stand there for four years.
-This replica became the subject of a federal lawsuit, when SSGA, the company that originally commissioned Visbal, sued for its removal in an attempt to stop the spread of replicas around the world.
-In 2021, Australia's Federal Court threw out the lawsuit.
+A reproduction was revealed by Kristen Visbal at Federation Square in Melbourne, Australia, before Women's Day at March 8, 2019, planned to remain there for four years.
+This replica became the subject of a federal lawsuit, see #Disputes over commercial rights.

-A reproduction was placed in Paternoster Square, near the London Stock Exchange between March and June 2019.
+Other replica statues placed in March 2019 include one in Paternoster Square, near the London Stock Exchange and one near the West Hollywood Library in West Hollywood, California.

-In March 2019, a private boarding school for girls in Stevensville, MD (St. Timothy's School), displayed a reproduction permanently placed on its campus.
+Also in March 2019, St. Timothy's School, a private boarding school for girls in Stevenson, MD, displayed a reproduction permanently placed on its campus.